Introduction

 Here are some of the ways providers can engage with and access Greenbank College and its learners:

-- Guest speakers – Greenbank College is happy to invite guest speakers to deliver presentations on their provision and provide information and guidance to our learners about the pathways they offer.
+• Guest speakers – “Meet the Professionals” – Greenbank College is happy to invite guest speakers to deliver presentations on their provision and provide information and guidance to our learners about the pathways they offer.

-- Industry visits – Greenbank College encourages its tutors and learners to visit places of work and get a feel for different working environments and industries.
+• WOW Days – Industry visits– Greenbank College encourages its tutors and learners to visit places of work and get a feel for different working environments and industries.
+Last year, we took our learners to Plus Dane Housing, LIVV Housing, Liverpool County FA, Radisson Blu Hotel, and the Liverpool Hope Univeristy Gamechangers Event.

 Who to contact?